Cover all can achieve

-The same remarkable effect can be seen throughout the Harris Federation, the most successful multi-academy trust in England, which runs fifty-five state academies with 45,000 students and 5,000 staff.
+This transformation was the blueprint for a national education revolution.
+Philip Harris’s achievements paved the way for the academies movement, and academies now account for nearly half of England’s schools.
+The same remarkable effect can be seen throughout the Harris Federation, the most successful multi-academy trust in England, which runs fifty-nine state academies with around 50,000 students and 5,000 members of staff.
 Every single one is rated ‘Good’ or better by Ofsted, and seven were recently listed in an international report as ‘World Class’.

 Share this book